-Courses may not duplicate those used to satisfy the requirements for the major.
-At least 9 credits must be earned in upperlevel courses (numbered 300 or above).
-Prerequisites apply for
+Courses already applied toward other degree requirements (e.g., major or general education) may not be applied toward the minor.
+At least 9 credits must be earned in upper-level courses (numbered 300 or above).
+Prerequisites apply for all courses.

-For a listing of all the requirements for the bachelor's degree, students should refer to their major requirements listing and the overall degree requirements outlined on pages 67-69.
+For a listing of all the requirements for the bachelor's degree, students should refer to their major requirements listing and the overall degree requirements outlined on pages 67-71.